 I’ve always been a doodler, so when I learned about Zentangle it quickly caught my attention as my doodles have always been unstructured repetitive patterns.
-With Zentangle I learned how to make my doodles more artistic.
+Thanks to the Zentangle patterns I learned how to make my doodles more artistic and more attractive.

 How to make a Zentangle in 7 steps

 1. Use a 3.5 inch square paper called a “tile.”
 (The purpose of the tile is so that the artist is able to rotate the tile and allow the patterns to be taken in different directions.)

 2. With a pencil, draw four points inside the square.

 3. Connect the points.
 (Lines don’t have to be straight)